 Both wards have critical care and high dependency facilities, which are crucial in managing the health of children in the first hours and days after their heart surgery.

-We can provide complex care for critically ill babies and children at our paediatric intensive care unit (PICU) on Forest ward.
+We can provide complex care for critically ill babies and children at our paediatric intensive care units (PICU) available at both hospitals.
+These units are for children that require intensive care following emergency or planned heart surgery.

-Our multidisciplinary support includes a cardiorespiratory centre that provides extracorporeal membrane oxygenation (ECMO) treatment for the sickest children with severe cardiorespiratory failure.
+Our multidisciplinary support includes extracorporeal membrane oxygenation (ECMO) treatment for the sickest children with severe cardiorespiratory failure.

 Neonatal unit

-We care for over 1,000 babies each year at our neonatal unit, which is one of the largest in England.
+Each year, we care for over 1,000 babies in our neonatal unit at Evelina London, which is one of the largest in England.
 It includes a neonatal intensive care unit (NICU), special care baby unit (SCBU) and high dependency unit (HDU).
 This enables us to provide 24-hour care for premature and sick babies with high dependency needs, including cardiac, respiratory, and neurological conditions.

 We have a multidisciplinary team of specialists that work closely together to support our patients, including clinical geneticists, genetic counsellors, and specialist physicians.
 This ensures that patients receive the professional advice they need before and after testing.